neurophysik/jitcode/docs/index.rst

 Details of the building process
 -------------------------------

+.. currentmodule:: jitcode

 To generate the functions needed by SciPy’s ODE or Solve IVP, JiTCODE executes a series of distinct processing steps, each of which can be invoked through a command and tweaked as needed.
 These commands execute previous steps as needed, i.e., if they have not been performed yet.
-If you are happy with the default options, however, you do not need to bother with this and can just use the commands at the very end of the chain, namely `set_integrator`, `set_initial_value`, or `save_compiled`.
+If you are happy with the default options, however, you do not need to bother with this and can just use the commands at the very end of the chain, namely :meth:`~_jitcode.jitcode.set_integrator`, :meth:`~_jitcode.jitcode.set_initial_value`, or :meth:`~_jitcode.jitcode.save_compiled`.

 The following diagram details which command calls which other command when needed: